microbus-io/fabric/docs/tech/codegen.md

 #
 # signature - OnFunc(name Type, name Type) (name Type, name Type, httpStatusCode int)
 # description - Documentation
-# event - The event name to handle (defaults to the function name)
+# event - The name of the event at the source (defaults to the function name)
-# source - A path to the microservice that is the source of the event
+# source - The package path of the microservice that is the source of the event
 # forHost - For an event source with an overridden host name
 # queue - The subscription queue
 #   default - Load balanced (default)